 This diagram shows the signal paths in ASIO double speed mode (88.2 / 96 kHz).
-The devices available via the ASIO driver have been designed to avoid conflicts in normal operation.
-Channels 5, 6, 7 and 8 of the ADAT port have no function anymore, but are used by the hardware to transmit data at double sample rate.
+The devices available via the ASIO driver have been designed to avoid conflicts in normal operation, which is why the second ADAT device has been omitted.
 Record and playback are identical.